 Within Australian sport research, there is a lack of information about women in elite coaching roles.
-This highlights the need for discussion and further studies that break down the disparity between male and female coaches.
+This highlights the need to discuss the case of women coaches, and further studies that break down the disparity between male and female coaches.
 And why this exists in the industry.

 In the Australian team of accredited coaches at 2016 Rio Olympic Games, only 9% were women.
 The 2020 Tokyo Olympic Games only saw a slight increase in numbers, with 13% being females.
 Evidently, a significant lack of female representation in high level coaching positions still exists.

-There is extensive data that shows how women are still grossly underrepresented in sports:
+Extensive data shows that women are still grossly underrepresented in sports:

 40% of all sports participants are female, yet women’s sports receive only 4% of all sport media coverage.
 Female athletes are much more likely than male athletes to be portrayed in sexually provocative poses.

 47% of all athletes in Tokyo were women, but only 13% of the coaching staff were.
 Also only 30.5% of the technical officials were women.
 The 2021 Australian Olympic team saw 254 women (53%) out of 482 athletes.
 However only less than 10% of the coaches in the Australian Olympic team were women.